Looking to get the most out of video on Twitter? We’ve got you covered with four quick tips that’ll help you maximize your success with Twitter video.

 Because Twitter is fleeting in nature and tweets tend to get lost down the feed after a short period of time, it doesn’t make sense to spend a huge amount of time on creating videos for Twitter (unless you’re also planning to post them to YouTube, Facebook, your website, or other platforms where they’ll have a longer shelf life).

 For this reason, we recommend repurposing existing content.
-Make adjustments to videos you’ve created for other platforms or create quick off-the-cuff videos using photos and video clips you already have (or free stock images like these or these).
+Make adjustments to videos you’ve created for other platforms or create quick off-the-cuff videos using photos and video clips you already have, or choose imagery from our Getty Images library.

 We frequently share content we’ve created for other platforms on Twitter.
 In this example, we created a landscape video for our blog and our YouTube channel.
 We repurposed it by making it square for posting on Twitter, Facebook, and Instagram.

 Twitter videos can be up to 2:20.
 But since Twitter users are used to short updates, it’s best to keep your Twitter videos short too.
 Ultimately, you’ll want to make your videos as short as possible.